noidexe/Enjin-Coin-Documentation/docs/cloud_platform.md

 ## Creating an Item

 Creating an item is like creating a template that you will use to mint your items.
-To create an item, you will need to make a request with various item data.
+To create an item, you will need to make a request with the desired item properties.
 Here is an example:

 ```